Hip & Knee Pain

 For that reason, it’s important to seek medical attention for hip and knee pain as soon as possible.
 Often, physical therapy can be the key to avoiding surgery or prescription medication altogether, or rebounding quickly from those less conservative treatments.

 Worn joints and pinched nerves are the most common culprits for hip pain.
 Aging and overuse often cause osteoarthritis, but this painful joint disease can also stem from old injuries.
 Repetitive motion sometimes leads to hip bursitis, in which fluid-filled sacs around your hips become inflamed.
 What’s another possible reason for your hip pain?
 Various nerves running to and from your hips can also become pinched, due to anything from pregnancy to poor posture.

 Our physical therapists will give you a full evaluation, assessing your range of motion, level of hip pain, and whether the discomfort also radiates into your buttocks, thighs and groin.
 Based on this evaluation and existing medical tests, we’ll work on flexibility and strength exercises, as well as give you movement strategies to manage the pain.

 Some of the same causes of hip pain can also affect knees, including arthritis and bursitis.
 In addition, sports injuries such as tearing your anterior cruciate ligament (ACL) can lead to severe knee pain, as can suddenly twisting your knee and tearing your meniscus.
 “Loose body” is another knee pain cause; this involves bone or cartilage coming loose and getting in the way of joint movement.
 Finally, it’s not uncommon for a hip or foot problem to throw your knees out of alignment.

-When you’re ready to begin working on methods for getting rid of your knee and/or hip pain, call us.
+When you’re ready to begin working on methods for getting rid of your knee and/or hip pain, contact us at Seymour, Columbus & Greensburg, IN centers.
 Our dedicated team of physical therapists will evaluate your condition and suggest a course of treatment.